Book Launch at Tintagel – March 2024

 Chepstow Wassail 2015

-Boekka acquired another ‘Oss rider.
-As he was the shortest one, Penkevyll did not tower above the other ‘Osses as she had in previous years.
-The rider was also a founder member of a local Morris team, so I danced with them on a few occasions.
+Boekka acquired another ‘Oss rider who was much shorter than our past riders.
+Penkevyll did not tower above the other ‘Osses as she had in previous years which changed her presence and energy.
+I could also reach her head without her having to bend as far.
+The rider was also a founder member of a local Morris side that I danced with on a few occasions.

 St Pirans Day Redruth 2015